Amazon Web Services outage stymies businesses

 “We are working toward resolution,” Amazon spokeswoman Mary Camarata said.

 A few hours after the outage began, Amazon wrote on the AWS status page that it had ‘identified the root cause’ of the problem and was working to resolve it.
+By mid-afternoon on the East Coast, Amazon had updated its status report, saying it “expect(s) full recovery to still take up to a few hours.”

 The outage appeared to be limited to the collection of datacenters Amazon runs that are scattered over a handful of northern Virginia cities, according to the AWS status webpage.
 That datacenter grouping, known as a “region” in cloud-computing lingo, is the oldest in Amazon’s operations, having launched in 2006.

+The impact of the outage was felt broadly.
+New account activation and the mobile app for streaming media service Roku were hampered, even as the streaming service continued to work on televisions, spokeswoman Tricia Mifsud said via email.
+And the Target-owned Shipt delivery service could receive and process some orders, though it was “taking steps to manage capacity” because of the outage, spokeswoman Danielle Schumann said in an email.
+Photo storage service Flickr tweeted that customers couldn’t log in or create an account because of the AWS outage.

-It’s unclear how widespread Wednesday’s outage is.
-The AWS disruption took down the Ring security camera system, which is owned by Amazon.
-Ring spokeswoman Yassi Shahmiri confirmed. iRobot tweeted that the AWS outage was “currently impacting our iRobot Home App” that manages its Roomba vacuums.
+The AWS disruption took down some features, such as the ability to log in or watch video, of the Ring security camera system, Ring spokeswoman Yassi Shahmiri confirmed.
+Amazon owns Ring. iRobot tweeted that the AWS outage was “currently impacting our iRobot Home App” that manages its Roomba vacuums.
 Autodesk noted on its product status web page that the AWS outage was “impacting multiple” services and applications from the design software company.

 News sites such as The Wall Street Journal and The Chicago Tribune also noted that the outage affected their operations.